-You are not worried about your future.
+You are not worried about your livelihood.
 You have seen no change in the number of fish you catch each year.
 There will always be plenty of fish.
-The oceans are too big to be changed by global warming.
+The oceans are too big to be affected by global warming.
 You think scientists produce reports just to become famous.
+You do think CO2 should be cut.